-Field Description Description
+Field Description

 tbsCertificate

 version MUST be v3(2)

-serialNumber MUST be a non-sequential number greater than zero (0)
+serialNumber MUST be a non-sequential number greater than zero (0) and less than 2 159 containing at least 64 bits of output from a CSPRNG.

+signature See Section 7.1.3.2

-and less than 2159 containing at least 64 bits of output from signatureAlgorithm Encoded value MUST be byte-for-byte identical to the
+issuer MUST be byte-for-byte identical to the subject field of the Issuing CA. See Section 7.1.4.1

-validity

-See Section 7.1.2.10.1
+validity See Section 7.1.2.10.1

-subject

-See Section 7.1.2.10.2
+subject See Section 7.1.2.10.2

-subjectPublicKeyInfo
+subjectPublicKeyInfo See Section 7.1.3.1

-issuerUniqueID

-MUST NOT be present
+issuerUniqueID MUST NOT be present

-subjectUniqueID

-MUST NOT be present
+subjectUniqueID MUST NOT be present

-extensions

-See Section 7.1.2.6.1
+extensions See Section 7.1.2.6.1

+signatureAlgorithm Encoded value MUST be byte-for-byte identical to the tbsCertificate.signature.